Law of Hong Kong: Judiciary

 It is fundamental to Hong Kong's legal system that members of the judiciary are independent of the executive and legislative branches of government.
 The courts of justice in Hong Kong are the Court of Final Appeal, the High Court (which includes the Court of Appeal and the Court of First Instance), the District Court (which includes the Family Court), the Lands Tribunal, the Magistrates' Court (which include the Juvenile Court), the Coroner's Court, the Labour Tribunal, the Small Claims Tribunal and the Obscene Articles Tribunal.

-Department of Justice (律政司)
+Department of Justice

 The Department of Justice (DOJ) It consists of five professional divisions responsible for legal work.
 It is headed by the Secretary for Justice, who is a member of the Executive Council and is the Government's chief legal adviser.
 He has ultimate responsibility for the prosecution of all offences in the HKSAR.